precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/index.rst

 Next Steps - Purchasing Parts
 =============================

-Click :doc:`here</ex-commandstation/ready-to-run/purchasing>` or click the "next" button to see how to acquire your |EX-CSB1|.
+See the :doc:`/ex-commandstation/ready-to-run/purchasing` page or click the 'Next' button to see how to acquire your |EX-CSB1|.

 ----